Cursor¶

 .cursorrules file¶

-Create a .cursorrules file in your root directory to enforce coding standards:
+Create a .cursorrules file in your root directory to enforce coding standards.
+This file is automatically read by Cursor to ground its suggestions:

 | Action | Shortcut (Mac) | Shortcut (Windows/Linux) |